 An interview with Radleys’ Katherine Wickham

-As we move into the second half of 2019, we’re looking to the future.
+As we move through this year, we’re looking to the future.
 There’s no doubt that there’s been a push in recent months for more female students to take up STEM subjects at university, but just when will the science community start to see the effects?
 Well, sooner than you might think!

 We’ve launched our Inspiring Women in Science series – a selection of interviews shining a light on some of the brilliant women who are working in science today!
 They’ll be sharing their experiences and some words of wisdom for the up-and-coming generation of scientists.

 Our first interview is with our very own Katherine Wickham, a Technical Support Specialist here at Radleys.
 Check out what she had to say below:

 Tell us a little about your current role at Radleys.

 KW: I contribute to both Technical Support and R&D (Research and Development).
 Technical Support involves answering questions and solving problems for anyone who has contact with our products, including our colleagues, our network of international distributors and of course the people using our products in their science.
 R&D focuses on the development of both our existing and potential new products so that we can continue to innovate and improve.

 I’ve been very lucky in that this job is the first job following my PhD.
 It’s great because no two days are the same – you never know what problem you will face next, whether that’s a Technical Support enquiry or an obstacle with an R&D project!